pstonier/rapid-springs/README.md

 'gulp' runs gulp to build for dev

-'gulp build' builds for production
+'gulp build' builds for production (standard tasks + uglify)

 'gulp watch' auto compile Sass and Javascript files on save with livereload.